jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

             return None;
         }

-        let total_count = self.entries_by_name.len();
+        // calculate target size for new collection let total_count = self.entries_by_name.len();
         let half_count = total_count / 2;

         let mut new_collection = Collection::default();

-        while new_collection.entries_by_name.len() < half_count && self.sharding.len() > 1 {
+        // keep moving entries until we reach approximately half size while new_collection.entries_by_name.len() < half_count && self.sharding.len() > 1 {
             // if this happens, it means we moved everything from the old shard,
             // which shouldn't happen considering that we check the number of shards